 Community of Practice

-A Community of Practice (CoP) is a group of individuals who share a common interest, challenge, or area of expertise and come together to learn, collaborate, and grow.
+A Community of Practice (CoP) is a group of individuals who share a common interest or area of practice and come together to learn from one another through ongoing collaboration and dialogue.

 The Teaching and Learning Centre facilitates a Community of Practice focused on Indigenization, decolonization, and reconciliation in teaching and learning.
-The CoP provides a collaborative and supportive space for instructors, teaching assistants, and staff to engage in ongoing conversations, share experiences, explore resources, and reflect on practice.
+The CoP provides a supportive space for instructors, teaching assistants, and staff to share experiences, explore resources, discuss challenges, and reflect on their practice.

-The CoP typically meets monthly and remains connected through an online course site.
+The Community of Practice typically meets monthly and stays connected through an online course site.

 The goals of the CoP include: